return to Natural Dog Health Remedies

 Without treatment, a dog diagnosed with osteosarcoma will succumb to the cancer in only one to two months.
 However, due to the intense pain at the site of the bone tumor, the dog will probably be euthanized prior to this period of time.

-The signs associated with bone cancer in dogs may be non-specific; in addition, it depends on the primary site of the tumor.
+The early signs associated with bone cancer may be non-specific in dogs.
+In addition, it depends on the primary site of the tumor.

 The first clinical sign of osteosarcoma in the limb is usually lameness of the affected limb.
-A firm swelling accompanied by pain may become evident as the tumor grows.
-Some dogs develop acute nonweight-bearing lameness caused by bone fracture.
-(The tumor weakens and destroys the bone structure resulting in brittle bones that fracture easily.)
+As the cancer progresses, you can see firm swelling at the cancer site.
+The pain will become more intense as the tumor grows outward and the bone is destroyed from the inside out.

 Clinical signs of bone cancer in dogs that occurs in the skull or facial bones include: